What is glutathione, you might ask?

 Fortunately, there are many things we can do to optimize liposomal glutathione levels and reduce the negative effects of aging.

 First, you want to decrease toxin exposure (including alcohol).
+Some people also focus on dietary approaches that aim to alkalize your body as part of reducing toxic load.
 Then add antioxidants to your diet through nutrient-dense foods and supplements such as glutathione, vitamin C and E, quercetin, and resveratrol.
 Finally, you can actually raise your glutathione levels up to 20% by reducing stress, meditating, and maintaining some regular physical exercise.
+Managing stress is also key for overall wellbeing, which is why many explore vitamins and supplements for anxiety.

 Start some good habits today by adding glutathione to your regiment.
 Your health is important and the best home you will ever have is your body.
 Send it some love.